wareya/notmecab-rs/readme.md

 notmecab-rs is a very basic mecab clone, designed only to do parsing, not training.

+notmecab-rs loads everything into memory, so it has higher memory requirements than mecab, which uses memory mapping for most things.

 This is meant to be used as a library by other tools such as frequency analyzers.
 Not directly by people.
 It also only works with UTF-8 dictionaries.
 (Stop using encodings other than UTF-8 for infrastructural software.)